Bangalore and Pune, December 3, 2012

-The software programmers were divided into 23 teams and worked closely with sanitation experts to develop innovative solutions that can improve the quality of public health in India.
-The participants, professionals from leading IT companies, brainstormed to design applications aimed at helping the reach and quality of sanitation services through information technology.
+The programmers, who were divided into 23 teams, worked closely with sanitation experts over the two-day event to develop innovative solutions aimed at improving the quality of public health in India.
+The participants, professionals from leading IT companies, brainstormed to design applications aimed at helping the reach and quality of sanitation services by using Information Technology.